This post may contain affiliate links. For more info, visit the disclosure page.

-(1) SiteGround – This is my top pick because they’re an overseas based web hosting company that isn’t owned by EIG and they’re usually top in a lot of web hosting polls where real customers recommend going with them.
-Siteground is known for their speedy servers and quality customer support.
+(1) SiteGround – This is my top pick because they’re an overseas-based web hosting company that isn’t owned by EIG and they’re usually top in a lot of web hosting polls where real customers recommend going with them.
+Siteground is known for its speedy servers and quality customer support.

 (2) Wealthy Affiliate Hosting – This is where I host all my websites and they have a lot of features that will help you grow your website.
 The only con is that it’s not a standalone web host but an addon to an affiliate marketing training platform for members who want to host their websites in one place.
 So this isn’t for everyone especially if you just need web hosting only.

 There are some other web hosts that offer shared hosting or WordPress web hosting that I’ve heard good things about that I’m definitely going to test.
 I only want to recommend services that I know I’ll use myself and that will offer value to my readers so I won’t mention them here for now.

 What were your initial feelings about Bluehost?
 Would you host your websites with them?